memor24/kuber-argocd-gitops/README.md

-# kubernetes-helm-gitops
+# kubernetes-gitops-argocd
-A node app is deployed on Kubernetes using helm charts:
-- **deployment helm chart:**
-- **secret management:** creates and applies [regcred secret](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/) to be used in deployment.
-It can be manaaged by kubectl, or a second helm chart can be created for secret management too!

-GHCR is used instead of DockerHub for container registry.
-A `GITHUB_TOKEN` is applied for package read/write access to GHCR.
-GitOps is done using ArgoCD.
+A Kubernetes cluster is running already with a flask app deployed on it from [kuber-helm-cicd repo](https://github.com/memor24/kuber-helm-cicd), and here we want to make sure the cluster (and the app) are in sync with the single source of truth which is this git repo.
+This is called GitOps and is done using ArgoCD.
 A `KUBECONFIG` secret might be needed for kubectl or ArgoCD access to the cluster.

 ### Prerequisites

 - Docker
-- Kind (Kubernetes in Docker)
+- Kind (Kubernetes in Docker) or any running cluster
 - Kubectl
-- Helm
+- Helm (optional; for testing charts manually or in --dry-run)
 - ArgoCD